 Long Sleeve T-Shirts $11.99

-The history of Raising Cane’s Chicken Fingers is both interesting and inspiring.
+The history of Raising Cane’s is both interesting and inspiring.
 The dream of owning a restaurant began in the 1990s for Todd Graves and Craig Silvey.
 Their business plan was rejected by college professors and potential investors.
 They said that a restaurant focused on chicken fingers would never work.

 Graves began work as a boilermaker in LA, working 90 hour weeks.
 Graves and Silvey then went on to be commercial fishermen in Alaska.
 Their dangerous days were 20 hours long.
 They saved their money and were able to obtain an SBA loan.
 Their flagship location was opened near the LSU campus in 1996.

 The new restaurant was located near a drive-in chicken finger competitor.
 Friends and family helped the restaurant start up, and some of their names are carved into the woodwork.
 They became so popular and they had to stay open until 3:30am.
 In 1999, the competitor had gone out of business.